 The Promotion and Tenure Committee will oversee the review of candidates via a committee as described below.
 The review process will be conducted during the fall semester of the candidate's probationary midpoint, normally the third year, and conclude no later than October 15.
 The review committee will consider the candidate's strengths and weaknesses in the areas of Teaching, Professional Development, and Service.
 It will discuss its observations with the candidate in a candid, encouraging, and collegial environment with the intent of helping the candidate along in the tenure process.
-Exceptions to the mid-tenure review are faculty members who come to Brevard College with more than 3 years of credit toward tenure.
-Those with credit of 1, 2, or 3 years are still expected to undergo mid-tenure review.
+Exceptions to the mid-tenure review are faculty members who come to Brevard College with years of credit toward tenure, thus making the mid-term process less practical.

-- 1) Normally at the end of the spring semester, but no later than July 1 of the appropriate academic year, the Vice President for Academic Affairs will send an official letter to inform the tenure-track faculty member that he/she is due for a mid-tenure evaluation.
+- 1) Normally at the end of the spring semester, but no later than June 15 of the appropriate academic year, the Vice President for Academic Affairs will send an official letter to inform the tenure-track faculty member that he/she is due for a mid-tenure evaluation.
 The VPAA will also inform the Promotion and Tenure Committee. - 2) A Mid-Tenure Review Subcommittee is formed consisting of: one tenured member of the candidate's division, chosen by the candidate in consultation with the division chair; one tenured non-division member, chosen by the Vice President for Academic Affairs; one member of the Promotion and Tenure Committee, chosen by the Committee, who will convene and chair the review committee. - 3) Once the subcommittee has been convened, the Vice President for Academic Affairs will inform the subcommittee chair of any institutional expectations that should be considered in regard to the review process.
 If necessary, a preliminary meeting is held between the subcommittee chair and the Vice President for Academic Affairs to discuss those concerns. - 4) The chair of the Mid-Tenure Review Subcommittee sets a date for the candidate's submission of a mid-tenure dossier.
 A Google Drive folder containing PDF files of the complete dossier should be prepared by the candidate.
 The name of the folder must be the candidate's name.
 The candidate will share the folder with the Chair of the Tenure and Promotion Committee.
 The candidate is responsible for preventing viewers from downloading, copying, or printing individual PDF files by selecting the Advanced feature for each PDF file and checking the option to disable options to download, print, and copy.
 Brevard College Information Technology staff can help with this process.

-We recommend that the candidate make two copies of everything presented in the electronic portfolio, such that one copy can be retained for personal use when ownership of the other is temporarily transferred to the Chair of the Promotion and Tenure Committee. - a.
-The Chair of the Tenure and Promotion Committee makes the following adjustments to the folder: committee members, the Mid-Tenure Review Subcommittee, and the VPAA are added to the folder with view-only permissions - b.
-The candidate for mid-tenure review assembles a portfolio.
-The portfolio will include sections on teaching, professional development, and service.
-Narrative explanation and personal assessment of evidence under teaching, professional development, and service are included.
-Usually, these sections of explanation and assessment are best placed before the candidate's case evidence, at the beginning of each of the three sections of the portfolio.
-Evidence will include a current curriculum vitae; course syllabi; all student evaluations from classes at Brevard College; annual self-assessments and division chair evaluations; and other appropriate documentation.
+The Chair of the Tenure and Promotion Committee makes the following adjustments to the folder: appropriate division members and committee members are added to the folder with view-only permissions; using the advanced sharing features, the division members have an expiration date set for their view status.

+The portfolio includes: a cover letter in which the candidate addresses the areas of teaching, professional development, and service; a statement of teaching philosophy, a current curriculum vitae; course syllabi; all student evaluations from classes at Brevard College; annual division chair evaluations; and other appropriate documentation.